 Alan Greenshields, who has worked with Alevo’s battery technology for over ten years already, had thankfully recently been appointed to the company and followed up with a credible presentation of where the company stood with its technology.

 A new board was handpicked by the Chairman and presented at an EGM in March 2016.
 Despite the fact that the company’s biggest problem was in producing the batteries the people appointed mostly had backgrounds in PR and lobbying.
 In retrospect this was probably a shrewd move by Jostein.
-With all the previous mistakes that he had made, and not forgetting the many broken promises, it would be useful to pack his board with people who would help to protect him and be skilled at diverting criticism.
+With all the previous mistakes that he had made and the poor governance, and not forgetting the many broken promises, it would be useful to pack his board with people who would help to protect him and be skilled at diverting criticism.

 At this EGM shareholders were invited to ask questions, and the Chairman promised to give quarterly financial updates to shareholders and to regularly keep shareholders informed.
 Shareholders received an update in May 2016 stating that “commercial production is starting Q2 2016 with deployment of GridBanks planned for Q3 2016.”
 The overly optimistic assertions didn’t change with the new board.